- Regular price

 Instructions For Use:

-Love Black Cumin Seed Oil supports the entire body and can be used undiluted on the skin or taken as a food oil for general good health and overall well-being.
+Love Black Cumin Seed Oil supports the entire body and can be used undiluted on the skin or taken as a food oil for general good health and overall wellbeing.

 More is not better.
 Save your money as only 1 teaspoon a day will keep your body happy.
-May be mixed with juice or honey to make it more palatable.

 Black Cumin Seed: Nigella sativa